-Pubic hair serves several purposes, including disease prevention and friction reduction.
+Pubic hair serves several purposes, including disease prevention, maintaining optimal genital temperature, and friction reduction.

 Whether a person chooses to remove none, all, or some of their pubic hair is a personal choice.
-Although the media, sexual partners, and societal “norms” can sometimes influence this choice, it should be a personal one.
+Although the media, sexual partners, and societal “norms” can sometimes influence this choice.

 Removing the pubic hair has some risks and potential side effects, but most are mild.

 Read on to learn more about why humans have pubic hair, the benefits of having pubic hair, and some safe ways to remove it if a person chooses to do so.

 Researchers theorize that pubic hair serves three main purposes for the human body.
 These include:

 - preventing bacteria and other microorganisms from transmitting to others

 - maintaining the optimal temperature for the genitals

 Other theories as to the purpose of pubic hair include trapping pheromones.
 However, most well-controlled scientific studies have not shown any compelling evidence for this.